Superalgos/Superalgos/README.md

 # Upgrading Your Existing Installation

 You should expect patches and even new releases to become available regularly.
-Appropriate notices will be placed on the [Official Superalgos Telegram Announcements Channel](https://t.me/superalgos), which will be forwarded to the several Community groups when this happens.
+Appropriate notices will be placed on the [Official Superalgos Telegram Announcements Channel](https://t.me/superalgos), which will be forwarded to the several Community groups.

 If you have a version of the Superalgos Desktop App and wish to upgrade to a new version you should do the following:

 **1.** Stop the app by closing your browser.
-Allow a minute or two until no activity stops before closing the Console/Command Line running the programs.
+Allow a minute or two until all activity stops before closing the Console/Command Line running the programs.

 **2.** Make sure you are not storing any personal files, such as your Workspace backups and so on in your ```Superalgos Desktop App``` folders.
 Move them to a different location if you are.